the-chaos-collective/appletini/README.md

   - byRepo:
     - title: string that will appear on the systray to hold your PRs
     - repo: repo you want to see all the PRs of
     - owner: repo owner
+  - byAuthor:
+    - title: string that will appear on the systray to hold the PRs by these authors
+    - authors: list of authors you want to filter by
+    - repo: repo you want to see the PRs of
+    - owner: repo owner
 - darkMode: changes the icon color